-The True Cost of Owning a Car
+The True Cost Of Owning A Car

 Owning a car comes with a lot of new and unexpected costs.
 Whether you’re a seasoned lessee looking to swap a lease agreement for an official car title or are finally trading in your parents’ hand-me-down clunker for your first "adult" car, you need to make sure you’re financially prepared for having your own set of wheels.

-If you’re thinking about buying a car, read on to learn about the true cost of car ownership and some of the things you’ll need to budget for in the first year and beyond.
+If you’re thinking about buying a car, read on to learn about the true cost of car ownership and some of the things you’ll need to budget for in its first year and beyond.

-The Cost of Buying
+The Cost Of Buying

 According to Kelley Blue Book, new cars can cost anywhere from $20,000 to $55,000, depending on the car size and type.
 If you get a used car, you’ll likely be able to find something cheaper.
 However, keep in mind that the sticker price isn’t the only thing you’ll pay before the car is rightfully yours.